Burdwan House

 Burdwan House also known as Bardhaman House (বর্ধমান বাড়ি) is a historic building in Dhaka, Bangladesh.
 It is currently used as the museum of Bangla Academy.
 Built in 1906 during the British colonial period, this building, deeply associated with Bangladesh's political, cultural, and language movement history, is a notable example of architecture combining Mughal and European styles.
 Many prominent figures, including Rabindranath Tagore, Kazi Nazrul Islam, and Sarat Chandra Chattopadhyay, stayed here as guests.

 Etymology

 Burdwan House was originally known as Sujatpur Palace.
 It takes its name from the Sujatpur settlement in the Ramna area, one of two communities founded during the tenure of Islam Khan I alongside Mohallah Kishtiyan.
 The tract now occupied by the Faculty of Arts of University of Dhaka formed part of Sujatpur, hence the palace's original designation.
-From 1919 to 1924, Maharaja of Burdwan Sir Bijay Chand Mahtab as a member of the Governor's Executive Council of undivided Bengal, visited Dhaka annually and lodged here as a royal guest.
+From 1919 to 1924, the Maharaja of Burdwan Bijay Chand Mahtab as a member of the Governor's Executive Council of undivided Bengal, visited Dhaka annually and lodged here as a royal guest.
 Over time, the building came to be referred to simply as Burdwan House.